ayesha1/FitGram/README.md

 **Required Must-have Stories**

+* ~User logs in to app~
-* User logs in to access previous workouts and preference settings
+* User access previous workouts and preference settings
 * User can add friends and challenge them to a workout
 * User can see their workouts and their friends workouts.
 * Profile pages for each user